Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D80
+I'm just starting Conway's Game of Life today.
+I'm already fascinated by this challenge, not just because its a cool automated life animation but also because of it's potential for endless refactoring and logic refining.
+This will be a challenge on a par with the ten pin bowling scorer and I am going to enjoy it.
+While it's the logic coding that most interests me, I will use this challenge as an opportunity to practise some front end technology and may show the animations in React.

+### R2D78
+We finished our group project work today.
+It sort of fizzled out and while it was great learning experience, I'm not terribly impressed with what we achieved.
+In terms of features we didn't go much beyond the Instagram clones we individually coded over a single weekend.
+Admittedly we were totally new to Rails at the start but I think we lost the impetus of the regular sprints and we didn't entwine frontend and backend from the start.
+This meant that backend coders ground to a halt with more than a day to go for fear of creating something that would break the design.
+The design team were pushing with 2 mins to spare!!

+In future we will plan the layout from day 1.
+We are hoping that with wireframes mocked up, designers, testers and coders will be singing of the same hymn sheet.
+Sprints will be scheduled in advance, with attendance strongly encouraged so that we can force some adrenaline into the process.

+### R2D77
+Absences and late starts across much of the team today so there was no opportunity for a rallying cry to action.
+I implented CRUD to the posts model and then filled out an application form for a cool health startup that have a load of interesting tech roles advertised at the moment.

 ### R2D76
 Having solved the AWS hosting problems yesterday I felt the need to document the solution in a blog.
 As I had carelessly forgotten to take screenshots of all the error logs I needed to recreate the problem again.
 I couldn't quite bring myself to break the teams production environment again so set forth to retrace my steps in the Instagram weekend challenge.
 This time though I managed to set up AWS and the Heroku hosting almost with ease.
 Who thought *not* being able to create error could be almost as frustrating as not being able to fix one.
 Here's the final blog post that details the [AWS debugging process](https://medium.com/team-rof/setting-up-a-rails-app-to-run-production-in-heroku-saving-images-uploaded-via-carrierwave-into-aws-c1cc28b0d6a6).